 Outdoor speakers can seem like a daunting task to purchase, but in reality, it’s not difficult to find the right product.
 Outdoor speakers are rated by how many watts they can produce, which will depend on the size of the speaker.
 Outdoor speakers come in all shapes and sizes, so scroll down for our guide to help you choose the perfect speakers.

 When the weather gets warmer, most people find more reasons to enjoy the outdoors, such as yard work, reading, or grilling.
-You can enjoy your favorite tunes while you do these outdoor activities.
+You can enjoy your favourite tunes while you do these outdoor activities.

 When you need outdoor speakers, there are many opportunities to choose from.
-To pick the right ones, review this guide and read about the various options.
+Review this guide and read about the options to pick the right ones.

 1: Whole-home audio with outdoor speakers